Delfini Web-based Medical Information Resources

 BMJ BestTreatments

-Also, they now have yet another most fabulous resource for patients and clinicians.
+An evidence-based resource for patients and clinicians.
 You can read more about it at our newsletter: On the Same Page

 Info For Clinicians and Patients